Understanding The New Regulations On Corded Window TreatmentsFebruary 19, 2019 12:52 pm

 The new safety regulations on corded window treatments is good news for kids’ safety.

 As of December 2018, there are new safety standards regarding the manufacturing of corded window treatments.
-Now, any “stock” window covering should be cordless or have inaccessible cords.
-This means any off-the-shelf blinds, shades, and the like would not be able to use long, dangling cords that have caused injury and strangulation.
-It’s estimated that these regulations affect about 80% of window coverings sold in the U,S. and Canada, so it looks like these standards are going to have a lasting effect on household safety.
+Now, any “stock” window covering must be cordless or have inaccessible cords.
+This means any off-the-shelf blinds, shades, or product manufactured prior to a consumers order would not be able to use long, dangling cords that have caused injury and strangulation.
+It’s estimated that these voluntary safety standards affect a vast amount of window coverings sold in the U,S., there is hope these standards will have a lasting effect on household safety.

 Plantation shutters are a great cordless window treatment for any home.